codefresh-io/argo-hub/workflows/argo-workflows/versions/0.0.3/docs/submit-workflow.md

 * ENTRYPOINT (required) - The specific template to use as an entrypoint

 ### Outputs
-The child workflow definition in a json format
+Child workflow definition (json format) in `outputs.parameters.codefresh-io-child-workflow-def`

 ## Examples